 - The school continues to ensure appropriate filters and monitors are in place - Our governing body will review arrangements to ensure they remain appropriate - The school has taken on board guidance from the UK Safer Internet Centre on safe remote learning and guidance for safer working practice from the Safer Recruitment Consortium.
-We have reviewed the code of conduct and information sharing policy accordingly. - Staff have discussed the risk that professional boundaries could slip during this exceptional period and been reminded of the school's code of conduct and importance of using school systems to communicate with children and their families.

-- Staff have read the 20 safeguarding considerations for livestreaming prior to delivering any live-streamed sessions - Children and young people accessing remote learning receive guidance on keeping safe online and know how to raise concerns with the school, Childline, the UK Safer Internet Centre and CEOP. - Parents and carers have received information about keeping children safe online with peers, the school, other education offers they may access and the wider internet community.
+We have reviewed the code of conduct and information sharing policy accordingly. - Staff have discussed the risk that professional boundaries could slip during this exceptional period and been reminded of the school's code of conduct and importance of using school systems to communicate with children and their families. - Children and young people accessing remote learning receive guidance on keeping safe online and know how to raise concerns with the school, Childline, the UK Safer Internet Centre and CEOP. - Parents and carers have received information about keeping children safe online with peers, the school, other education offers they may access and the wider internet community.
 We have set out the school's approach, including the sites children will be asked to access and set out who from the school (if anyone) their child is going to be interacting with online.
 Parents have been offered the following links: - Internet matters for support for parents and carers to keep their children safe online - London Grid for Learning for support for parents and carers to keep their children safe online - Net-aware for support for parents and carers from the NSPCC - Parent info for support for parents and carers to keep their children safe online - Thinkuknow for advice from the National Crime Agency to stay safe online - UK Safer Internet Centre advice for parents and carers - Free additional support for staff in responding to online safety issues can be accessed from the Professionals Online Safety Helpline at the UK Safer Internet Centre.